Get

 1. Dietary Adjustments

 Feed your dog a high-quality, easily digestible food with real meat like chicken or turkey listed as the first ingredient, and avoid foods with excessive fillers or additives.
 If you need to change your dog’s diet, do it gradually by mixing the new food with the old for several days to give their digestive system time to adjust.
 Avoid foods known to cause gas, such as beans, soybeans, peas, and dairy products, and follow portioning recommendations closely.
-Talk to your vet about adding probiotics and prebiotics to your pet’s diet to help balance gut flora.
+Talk to a vet about adding probiotics and prebiotics to your pet’s diet to help balance gut flora.

 2. Feeding Practices